-The brackish and salt marshes of California are an important and globally threatened ecosystem.
-At this point, a century plus of “civilization” has filled, polluted or otherwise destroyed over 95% of the historical expanse of California’s coastal salt marshes.
+The brackish and salt marshes of California are an important and globally-threatened ecosystem.
+At this point, a century of “civilization” has filled, polluted or destroyed over 95% of California’s coastal salt marshes.
 These estuaries and marshes are incredibly important.
-Biologically speaking, they are some of the most productive acres of habitat anywhere, hosting tremendous species diversity, and acting as vital nursery grounds for many ocean-dwelling species.
-They serve as feeding and breeding resources for a variety of species, some endangered like the California Least Tern, the Western Snowy Plover and the Light-footed population of Ridgway’s Rail.
+Biologically speaking, they are some of the most productive acres of habitat anywhere.
+They host tremendous species diversity, and act as vital nursery grounds for many ocean species.
+They serve as feeding and breeding resources for a variety of species.
+Endangered species like the California Least Tern, Western Snowy Plover and Light-footed Ridgway’s Rail all use coastal saltmarshes.
 They also provide wintering or year-round habitat for a number of interesting bird species.
 The focus of this article is three such species: Belding’s (Savannah) Sparrow, Large-billed Savannah Sparrow and Nelson’s Sparrows.

 Here in southern California, a visit to a coastal marsh like the Bolsa Chica Ecological Reserve in Orange County invariably produces a view of Belding’s Savannah Sparrows (Passerculus sandwichensis beldingii).
 They flit from perch-to-perch in the pickleweed (Salicornia), skitter between low bushes or perch on the fences briefly.
-Their reedy, squeaky songs can be heard across the marsh from nearly all points.
+Their reedy, squeaky songs echo across the marsh from nearly all points.
 So what makes them interesting?
 Well, the Savannah Sparrow complex is, taxonomically, a hotbed of genetic diversity and interesting local forms or populations.
-In the northeast, the Ipswich Sparrow (Passerculus sandwichensis princeps) is a globally-threatened subspecies noted for its size and overall pallor.
-The largest population of Savannah Sparrow (Passerculus sandwichensis nevadensis) is of intermediate size and pattern, neither strikingly large nor of notable darkness or pallor.
-It is characterized by brown, mottled upperparts, a white breast with streaking on the upper chest and flanks, pink legs and beak, and it’s best known field mark: a patch of bright yellow in the lores that may extend behind the eye in the supercilium.
-For convenience, we’ll call this the “Prairie Savannah Sparrow”.
-Both the Ipswich and Prairie Savannah Sparrows are highly migratory, moving between their breeding grounds across Alaska and Canada to their wintering grounds across the U.S., Mexico, covering a host of Caribbean islands, western Cuba, and Central America, particularly the Yucatan.
-Most Savannah Sparrows are obligate users of grassland habitats, which highlights their vulnerability over the long term, as we have a history of destroying grassland real estate.
-While nevadensis Savannah Sparrows can be found in saltmarsh during the winter, they are not ecologically required to be there.
+In the northeast, the globally-threatened Ipswich Sparrow (Passerculus sandwichensis princeps) is larger and paler.

 Belding’s and Large-billed